senecajs-labs/seneca-elasticsearch/README.md

     foo         : ['jobTitle']          // if not defined, no fields are indexed },

-  connection    : { index : indexName } // customize index name
+  connection    : { index : indexName }, // customize index name
+  pingTimeout   : 1000
 });

 seneca.ready(function(err) {